qaecology/blogdown-website/content/authors/Islay McDougall/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Researchers
+- Affiliates

 ---

-Islay is a Master's student building species distribution models for Plains-wanderers.
-Her research is developing temporally explicit species distribution models, including dynamic variables such as NDVI, which aim to make more ecologically relevant predictions for species, that like Plains-wanderers, have variable distributions over time.
+Islay was a Master's student building species distribution models for Plains-wanderers.
+Her research developed temporally explicit species distribution models, including dynamic variables such as NDVI, which aim to make more ecologically relevant predictions for species, that like Plains-wanderers, have variable distributions over time.
 She is a Kiwi who came to Melbourne to study and holds a Bachelor of Science majoring in ecology.